Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/parcel.md

    npm i --save-dev parcel
    ```

-3. **Install Boosted.** Now we can install Boosted.
+3. **Install OUDS Web.** Now we can install OUDS Web.
 We'll also install Popper since our dropdowns, popovers, and tooltips depend on it for their positioning.
 If you don't plan on using those components, you can omit Popper here.

    ```sh
    npm i --save boosted @popperjs/core
    ```

-Now that we have all the necessary dependencies installed, we can get to work creating the project files and importing Boosted.
+Now that we have all the necessary dependencies installed, we can get to work creating the project files and importing OUDS Web.

 ## Project structure